How to Effectively Slim Your Waistline in Fifteen Days

 Fruit and vegetables should be part of any balanced diet.
 The World Health Organization recommends eating them daily.

 Pieces of fruit are, naturally, excellent allies when it comes to replacing snacks and sweets.
-They can be eaten at any time of the day, because they are aren’t going to make us fat.
+They can be eaten at any time of the day because they aren’t going to make us fat.
 Besides, their intrinsic sugars and nutrients will add a lot to our health.

 Tips to slim your waistline